The Hearts Milk Bank was co-founded by Dr Natalie Shenker and Gillian Weaver.

 The Hearts Milk Bank is also proud to be supported by a host of professionals from different backgrounds through our non-executive board, chaired by Graeme Allinson.

-Graeme Allinson has worked for Barclays PLC for over 30 years covering a variety of roles in Risk, Wealth Management and more recently in Corporate Banking where he was the National Head of Manufacturing, Transport & Logistics and Chair of the Industry Strategy Board.
+Graeme has worked for Barclays PLC for over 30 years covering a variety of roles in Risk, Wealth Management and more recently in Corporate Banking where he was the National Head of Manufacturing, Transport & Logistics and Chair of the Industry Strategy Board.
 His current role is Head of Client Satisfaction for Corporate Banking with a mandate to drive a dramatic improvement in client satisfaction and complaints across all 900,000 clients.
 Graeme is a member of the UK Corporate Banking Management Committee, the Corporate Council, the People Council and the Corporate Banking Change Board.
-He is married with two children (23 and 21).
+He is married with two grown-up children.